dmitry-strungar/about-me/README_ENG.md

 My portfolio includes projects in:

-- Product analytics (funnel, retention, monetization)
+- Product analytics (funnels, retention, monetization, A/B testing)
 - BI dashboards for business and management reporting
 - SQL analysis of business operations
 - Customer analytics and LTV analysis
 - Statistical analysis in Python
-- Market and business analysis
+- ETL pipelines and reporting automation

 Portfolio repositories are available in this profile.
 ---

 ## Education